 Partners and Funding

-Start-up funding for the Challenge Grant Program has been provided by various friends including the NASDAQ Educational Foundation.
+Start-up funding for the Challenge Grant Program has been provided by various friends including the NASDAQ Educational Foundation and the Lemann Foundation.
 The SIPA Public Policy Challenge Grant Program is produced in collaboration with Columbia Entrepreneurship.

 SIPA Courses and Workshops